timdeschryver/blog/_drafts/file-uploads-with-ngrx.md

 ### Update the component *.html template

 We are going to add five (5) major parts to our upload file component.
-These were an input, progress bar, and three (3) buttons.

 #### Add the input field

+There is no upload file button, rather we will make use of the built-in input component and hook to the `change` event.
+Any time a file is added to the form this event will fire.
+We also only want to display this form if we are accepting new files to be uploaded.
+We will use the `*ngIf` structural directive to help here.

 ```html
 <div class="message" *ngIf="!isUploadInProgress(progress) && !isUploadWaitingToComplete(progress, completed) && !completed">
   <input #file type="file" multiple (change)="uploadFile($event)" />
 </div>
 ```

+#### Add the indeterminate progress bar

+This progress bar will be displayed when the progress is 100%, but we still haven't actually received back the `200` from the `HttpClient`.
+We will use `*ngIf` to only display if it's in this state.
+Also notice the `mode` of the progress bar is `indeterminate`.

 ```html
 <div class="message" *ngIf="isUploadWaitingToComplete(progress, completed)">